 That is not all, though.
-Videos can also break down complicated ideas or topics into smaller chunks so the audience can easily digest it, making it easier to retain the information much better like machine learning.
+Videos can also break down complicated ideas or topics into smaller chunks so the audience can easily digest them, making it easier to retain the information much better like machine learning.

 With this high demand for online videos, businesses need to add video content to their marketing mix to reach more audiences – and hopefully can get them to convert too.

 Video Marketing Hottest Trends to Watch out for 2021 and Beyond